A celebration of those members of our extended family with creative, artistic and performing talents

 Cheryl Murray as "Suzy Birchall" in the Rovers Return

 Cheryl married her first husband, surveyor, Ian Murray in 1970 but they later divorced.
-She married second husband management consultant Colin Jacobs and their only child Louise was born in 1981.
+She married second husband, management consultant, Colin Jacobs, and their only child Louise was born in 1981.
 The couple later divorced.
+Diagnosed with multiple sclerosis, she has now retired from acting.

 cheryl Murray in Corrie